Legal and General Over 50 life insurance review

 Legal and General Over 50s

-This review of Legal & General Over 50s life insurance is intended as a guide to help you understand the features and benefits of these plans, the options available and things to consider.
+This review of Legal and General Over 50s life insurance is intended as a guide to help you understand the features and benefits of these plans, the options available and things to consider.
 Do make sure you read, understand and are happy with the terms and conditions of any plan you decide on.

 Why choose a Legal & General over 50s life insurance plan